MelindaKleszken/Sachertorte/README.md

 # Sachertorte
-Sachertorte - a tribute page made for FCC
+Sachertorte - a tribute and product landing page made for FCC